Essential Equipment and Accessories

 Essential Equipment

-Here some items we considered were essential to have, not only for safety, but to make our van function.
+Here some items required by law in some countries, and some we considered were essential to have, not only for safety, but to make our van function.
 Also some accessories to make life a little easier.
 Old hands will know all about these, and probably have other items too.
 Of course, it will also depend on what items you have fitted on your van and where you go.

 fire blanket